rbisdorff/Digraph3/docSphinx/pearls.rst

    >>> E.correlation
     {'correlation': -0.1, 'determination': 1.0}

-In the table of the equivalence relation *R1<=>R2* above (see :numref:`relEqui1` Lines 9-13), we observe that the normalized majority margin of equivalent versus non equivalent irreflexive pairs amounts to (9 - 11)/20 = -0.1, i.e. the value of Kendall's *tau* index in this plainly determined crisp case (see :numref:`relEqui1` Line 16).
+In the table of the equivalence relation :math:`(R_1 \Leftrightarrow R_2)` above (see :numref:`relEqui1` Lines 9-13), we observe that the normalized majority margin of equivalent versus non equivalent irreflexive pairs amounts to (9 - 11)/20 = -0.1, i.e. the value of Kendall's *tau* index in this plainly determined crisp case (see :numref:`relEqui1` Line 16).

 What happens now with more or less determined and even partially indeterminate relations ?
 May we proceed in a similar way ?